Redesigned EMBA program starts with weeklong residency.

 And as a former operations officer in the Israeli air force, she explains that the program will give her the career equivalent of “moving up from the navigator’s seat to the captain’s seat in the cockpit.”

-Tags: Brett Phillips, Chapman Graduate School, College of Business, EMBA, Executive MBA, FIU, FIU Business, FIU Downtown on Brickell, Florida International University, Kevin Hamann, Miguel Angel Rodriguez, Nurit Millman-Sandler
+Tags: Brett Phillips, Chapman Graduate School, College of Business, EMBA, Executive MBA, FIU, FIU College of Business, FIU Downtown on Brickell, Florida International University, Kevin Hamann, Miguel Angel Rodriguez, Nurit Millman-Sandler

 Is this your first time here?
 Subscribe to our